HoangTruong1910/DCGC-Deep-Net/README.md

 - **Dataset**: Kvasir SEG
 - **Description**: The Kvasir dataset includes a variety of annotated images from gastrointestinal examinations.
 For this project, we focus on the polyp images, where each image is paired with a ground truth mask indicating the polyp region.
 ## Approach
 - The approach involves training deep learning models to perform binary segmentation of polyps in the provided images.
-The models are evaluated based on metrics like Dice coefficient, Intersection over Union (IoU), and accuracy to ensure reliable segmentation results.
+The models are evaluated based on metrics like Dice coefficient, Intersection over Union (IoU), and Accuracy to ensure reliable segmentation results.

 ## DCGC Deep Net Architecture